The Berlin Center for Digital Transformation

 - Recording of data: How can the immense amount of data generated be reduced to essential information close to the source of data?
 What do the required hardware solutions and methods of compression and preprocessing look like?
 How reliable and long-term stable is the hardware?

-The Berlin Center for Digital Transformation is funded by the Governing Mayor of Berlin, Senate Chancellery – Research and Technology as well as from Regional Development Funds (EFRE).
+The Berlin Center for Digital Transformation is funded by the Governing Mayor of Berlin, Senate Chancellery – Research and Technology as well as from the European Fund for Regional Development (ERDF).